A Brief Manifesto on Variety (For Dreamers, Poets and Tantric Artists)

 The aim of Tantra is to fuse one’s self-image with the image of an ideal being, say, a deity, in the Buddhist tradition.
 The process consists of a blending of creative faculties, philosophical intent and more secular notions of subjectivism and projections.
 It is a place where idealism celebrates its own fragile foundations without attempting to cast them in more rigid forms.
 It is a place where the gods dance in the pure lands of the imagination.
 It is a place that channels the unconscious, the primordial Oneness, where our stillest minds have their most peaceful roots.
 It is a place of inspiration for the spiritual alchemist, who looks at the world and its infinite inflections of Mercurius, the world-creating spirit, and seeks to build his or her own personal shrine to vitality through image generation and meditation.

-The same is true with poetry and great works of art.
-We each have our own crooked nook of reality and imaginative resources to embolden our quests.
-Beauty, although never entirely relative, consists of diverse manifestations, many of them contradictory.
+We each live in our own crooked nook of reality.
+Truth consists of diverse manifestations, many of them contradictory.
 There are many paths but there is only One Reality.

 In whose projection will you discard the “I”?